neeerp/http-go/README.md

 requests in a loop.

 ### Request Parsing
 Request parsing happens in `request.go`.
-We simply map the raw bytes to a struct that has the status line data, a header map, and the body.
+We simply map the raw bytes to a struct that has the request line (i.e. first line of the request) data, a header map, and the body.

 ### Routing and Request Handling
 Routing and request handling logic lives in `routes.go`.
 It's just a switch statement on method + exact or prefix route